THIS DATE IN HISTORY: Aug. 3

 1896: Gerry Geran, the first U.S.-born player to skate in an NHL game, is born in Holyoke, Massachusetts.
 Geran, a center playing amateur hockey in Boston, signs with the Montreal Wanderers and has no points in four games in 1917-18, the NHL's first season.
 He resumes his amateur career, helps the United States win the silver medal at the 1920 Antwerp Olympics, then returns to the League with the Boston Bruins in 1925-26, finishing with six points (five goals, one assist) in 33 games.

 1966: The NHL's new Philadelphia franchise, one of six awarded earlier in the year, chooses "Flyers" as its name.
 Owner Ed Snider likes the name after it's suggested by his sister.
 Although Snider has decided what the new franchise will be named, he still runs a name-the-team contest that lasts 10 days to generate publicity, with the winner chosen from among those who suggest "Fliers" or "Flyers."
-Nine-year-old Alec Stockard, who submits an entry with "Fliers" as his suggested name, is declared the winner.
+Alec Stockard, a 9-year-old who submits an entry with "Fliers" as his suggested name, is declared the winner.